 It can be arranged within a few weeks after the application is submitted, with most mediations taking less than a full day.

-How to prepare for your mediation
+How to prepare for your session

 What to expect on the day

-On arrival at our mediation rooms go to the reception area to:
+On arrival at our mediation rooms, go to the reception area to:

-- Sign the Confidentiality Form – the mediator will let you know if you are required to sign this form
+- sign the confidentiality form – the mediator will let you know if you are required to sign this form.

-This will be followed by the mediation.
+This will be followed by the mediation session.

-Parties’ presentations – The mediator will ask each party to present their case and describe the issues in their own words.
+Parties’ presentations – the mediator will ask each party to present their case and describe the issues in their own words.

-What happens if agreement is reached
+What happens if agreement is reached?

 If agreement is reached, a terms of settlement document is drafted, considered and signed by the parties.
 This is the end of the mediation process.
 It is important to know that the signed terms of settlement agreement is a binding document and can be enforced by judicial or tribunal proceedings if necessary.

-What happens if an agreement is not reached
+What happens if an agreement isn’t reached?

-Can a mediation be adjourned?
+Can mediation be adjourned?

-Client satisfaction survey form
+Client satisfaction survey

+After finishing the mediation session, the parties are asked to complete a client satisfaction survey.
 Your feedback about our mediation services is always appreciated as it helps us to improve our services.